 - Pus or intense pain at the site of the incision.

 - Fever, which is 101 or higher.

 - Severe abdominal pain and discomfort.

-Just like any surgical procedure, there are some risks and side-effects associated with laparoscopy .
-It is seen that out of 100, 1 or 2 women on an average may develop some or the other kind of complication after laparoscopy.
+In case a tissue is extracted during laparoscopy, it will be given for further tests.
+Just like any surgical procedure, there are some risks and side effects associated with laparoscopy.
+Out of 100, 1 or 2 women, on average, may develop some or the other kind of complication after laparoscopy.
 Here are some commonly experienced surgery complications: